What is oTENTik?

 - A fire is only permitted in the group firepit.
 Please use your complimentary bundle of firewood, and not the supply of staff firewood located elsewhere on site.
 NOTE: During particularly hot, dry conditions campfire bans may be in effect.
 At these times, we are not able to offer campfires in the fort, however guests will continue to be able to use the BBQs.
 To check whether or not there is a campfire ban in place, please consult: http://bcwildfire.ca/hprscripts/wildfirenews/bans.asp

-- You must collect your garbage and leave it in the receptacles designed for that purpose.
+- Please collect your garbage and leave it in the garbage cans.

 - You will be able to review a list of costs that apply to damaged or missing oTENTik supplies.
 These costs will be applied to recover the expenses for damages that you or your guests cause.